 Let’s summarize.
 Basking areas need the following to be adequate for your turtle:

 Allow for safe reentry

 (For aquariums or indoor setups) – Safe from escape

 Can accommodate basking lights (see https://www.longliveyourturtle.com/turtle-lighting/ for more info)

 The optimal location of a basking dock is above the tank.
-However, there are very few options you can buy at a store that takes advantage of this ( on example that exists! (https://amzn.to/3hgFqKZ).
+However, there are very few options you can buy at a store that takes advantage of this ( on example that exists! (https://amzn.to/3hgFqKZ) or checkout my Etsy store to see if I have a Turtle Basker 2000 in stock!
 Instead there are only really floating docks sold at pet stores.
 These are foam ramps that float on the water and are held in place by suction cups.
 These can be hit or miss.
 They are great for small turtles.
 Small turtles are light and don’t rough up the suction cups.
 Large turtles however, can be too heavy and rough for these docks.
 Therefore, making one is an excellent alternative!
 See one example of a design here: https://www.youtube.com/watch?v=E2w-OfAv13M.
 Yes this can be a lot of work but you have the freedom to design your own and give your turtle what they want!
 And you can pat yourself on the back for the job well done.
 See some more examples below!

 Below is a selection of basking docks for specific sized turtles.
 For bigger turtles, these options become less awesome, but they do exist.

 ** At this size turtle, making your own basking dock can be the best option as commercial options using suction cups can be too weak for larger turtles.
 You can also add a nesting area in a DIY dock.
 Check out this DIY above tank basking dock “HOW TO BUILD” – https://www.youtube.com/watch?v=E2w-OfAv13M